-Sadly, each year in the US more than 15 million dogs and cats are euthanized because of overpopulation.
+Sadly, each year in the US hundreds of thousands of dogs and cats are euthanized because of overpopulation.

-What are some of the other known advantages of having my pet altered?
+What are some of the known advantages of having my pet altered?

 - The neutered male cat has a decreased urine odor and is far less inclined to mark its territory by spraying urine.

-- The neutered male dog is less likely mark territory and display aggression toward other dogs.
+- The neutered male dog is less likely mark territory.
 Neutered dogs have fewer tumors around the anus and decreased urine odor.